San Domenico School: History

 Founded in 1850 in Monterey by Mother Mary of the Cross Goemaere, O.P., of the Dominican Order, as St. Catherine Academy (not to be confused with St. Catherine's Academy), San Domenico is the oldest independent school in California.
 In 1965 the school moved to its present location in Sleepy Hollow, San Anselmo.
 In 2014, the school's high school became coed, and officially became non-religious in 2017.

 Campus

 The campus is situated on 515 acres (0.803 mi2) and includes a music conservatory, digital arts lab, riding stables, hiking and mountain biking trails, swimming center, gymnasium, one-acre organic garden, large field, 2,358 solar panels, and six tennis courts.

 Boarding program

 San Domenico High School is a coeducational day, boarding and flex-boarding school.
 Boarding students live on-campus during the school year while flex boarding students spend Monday through Friday on campus and then return home for weekends.
 The boarding program has a large number of international students, including students from Brazil, Canada, Czech Republic, mainland China, Germany, Hong Kong, Italy, Mexico, Poland, Russia, Serbia, South Africa, South Korea, Switzerland, Rwanda, Taiwan, Thailand, Uganda, Vietnam, and Zimbabwe.

+Virtuoso Program

+San Domenico’s internationally recognized Music Conservatory and Virtuoso Program (VP) is designed for high school students who are developing their potential as professional string musicians and wish to dedicate themselves to an intensive program of pre-college musical and academic studies.
+Day and boarding options are available for students from across the Bay Area and around the world.